zviryatko/drupal-react-scaffold-theme/README.md

 Hello, this is a Drupal theme that uses React and Webpack to build the front-end.

+Benefits over other solutions:

+* it uses ui_patterns for components
+* react connected statically (on single library for any components)
+* you can mix up together React component and Drupal ajax framework 😎
+* ☝️ and it is working even for hidden elements that appears after some event, like tab open
+* fetch library wrapper with provided csrf token
+* jest tests included
+* contains example of one component

 ## Installation

 Just copy structure to your custom Drupal theme, replace `react_scaffold` with your theme name.